thinkhero/dcrdocs/docs/faq/proof-of-stake/general.md

 ---

-#### 11. Is PoS susceptible to large exchanges using their customers’ decred?
+#### 11. Is PoS susceptible to large exchanges using their customers’ coolsnady?

-The number of decred a person (or exchange) has means nothing to PoS.
+The number of coolsnady a person (or exchange) has means nothing to PoS.
 It's the number of tickets you have.
 Funds used to purchase tickets are locked until the ticket they purchased votes.
-This means that decred involved in PoS are effectively nontransferable.
-For an exchange to use their customers’ decred for voting, they would have to transfer them out of the wallets and lock them for up to 5 months.
-People would notice their balances change (decred locked in PoS will not show as spendable) and they would not be able to withdraw any funds so the exchange would suffer a large loss of liquidity.
+This means that coolsnady involved in PoS are effectively nontransferable.
+For an exchange to use their customers’ coolsnady for voting, they would have to transfer them out of the wallets and lock them for up to 5 months.
+People would notice their balances change (coolsnady locked in PoS will not show as spendable) and they would not be able to withdraw any funds so the exchange would suffer a large loss of liquidity.

 Further there is a hard limit of 20 tickets added per block so no exchange could flood the pool faster than this.